ChocoChipset/iOSCowboy.github.io/_posts/2013-12-02-pebble-mavericks-and-xcode-5.md

 title: Pebble Smart-watch, Xcode 5 and OS X Mavericks
 ---

-After stumbling a few times while setting up my development environment to write my first application for the Pebble Smart-watch, I decided to write a step-by-step guide on the topic to save time and sanity to other developers coding their first application for Pebble using Xcode 5 under OS X Mavericks and iOS.
+After stumbling a few times while setting up my development environment  for the Pebble Smart-watch, I decided to write a step-by-step guide on the topic to save time and sanity to other developers coding their first application for Pebble using Xcode 5 under OS X Mavericks and iOS.

-## Things You Need In Your iOS Device
+## Things You'll Will Need In Your iOS Device

 0. Update to iOS 7 just to be sure.

 1. **Don't bother downloading the Pebble app from the App Store (v1.x)**.
 You need to [submit a form](https://docs.google.com/a/pulse-dev.net/forms/d/14r3MHPsdH5ha-BCkfuquQuAKuQSEJLmxm--XXpBA8mg/viewform) to receive an .ipa with the 2.x version.

 2. After receiving the .ipa file with the Pebble app v2.x, install it.
-	Open the device's *Settings* app, select *Pebble* and enable 'Developer Mode'.
+	Open your device's *Settings* app, select *Pebble* and enable 'Developer Mode'.

 3. Return to the home screen and open the Pebble app.
 	Select 'Developer Connection' and enable it.